seweryngolba/mystery-holidays/README.md

 This is a simple web application called "Mystery Holidays" that allows users to draw random travel destinations with different attributes such as country, city/region, type of travel, and attraction.
 The app also changes the background image to showcase the chosen destination.

+## Demo

+You can view a live demo of the "Mystery Holidays" web application by visiting the following link: [Demo Page](https://mystery-holidays-s-golba.netlify.app/)

 ## Getting Started

 To use this web application, you can follow these steps: